 decrease or eliminate suffering;

 reach and maintain the highest possible level of function and the best quality of life; and

 In the management of complex cases, the option of future surgery may have been discussed by treating providers.
 In such cases, it is sometimes necessary to determine the projected need-based costs of :

-A life care plan formally establishes the basis for future care needs and costs, particularly in cases of severe disability due to a catastrophic injury or illness.
+A life care planformally establishes the basis for future care needs and costs, particularly in cases of severe disability due to a catastrophic injury or illness.
 A life care plan provides a systematic and dynamic needs-based assessment of future health-care costs.
-The main issues from the standpoint of a physician life care planner are:
+The main issues from the standpoint of a life care planner are:

-In many cases of severe disability, the physician life care planner will need to visit the examinee at home or in a long-term care facility to obtain a first-hand impression of the examinee’s daily care routines, functional ability, and available assistive technology.
-A televideo interview and examination can be helpful for an initial evaluation but an in-person visit may still be advisable at a later date.
-A televideo evaluation can be conducted from the examinee’s home, an acute-care or long-term rehabilitation facility (after institutional approval has been obtained), or the office of the examinee’s legal representative.
+In some cases of severe disability, the life care planner will need to visit the examinee at home or in a long-term care facility to obtain a first-hand impression of the examinee’s daily care routines, functional ability, and available assistive technology.
+A televideo interview and observational examination can be helpful for a follow-up evaluation, once an in-person visit has been conducted but is usually not sufficient in the setting of an initial evaluation.

 The presence of the examinee’s spouse or partner, parent or guardian, or legal representative is usually helpful.
 In some cases, photographs or video documentation of the functional ability of the examinee can help visually communicate the specific degree and severity of impairment and disability and may be integrated into or attached to the final life care plan document.